 An adult human has 206 bones; children may have over 300, depending on the stage of their development.
 As a child grows, bones fuse together into their final forms, and the development of a child’s bones can provide significant insight into the age of a child.
 Whether a child or adult, a human being’s bones can be broken or injured at any stage of life.

 If you or a loved one has suffered a bone injury during an accident caused by another person or group’s reckless actions, you may have legal rights and options in your recovery.
-To learn more about your potential case in a free consultation, call the New York personal injury lawyers at WRSH by dialing (212) 986-7353.
+To learn more about your potential case in a free consultation, call our New York personal injury lawyers by dialing (212) 986-7353.

 Recovering from a broken bone can take weeks or months, requiring costly medical care in order to avoid continued health problems.